dan-v/rattlesnakeos-stack/FLASHING.md

 ```

 ## Setting custom AVB key
+On the <b>Pixel 1 and Pixel 1 XL</b>, a locked bootloader will blindly accept whatever public key is embedded in the image.
+It will display a yellow screen if an unknown public key is used, and skip the warning if Google's key is used.
+This provides only limited protection from tampering when running custom images.
+On these units, there is no way to set a custom AVB key.

+On newer Pixel devices, a locked bootloader will verify the signing key to make sure it matches the same key set by the user (or Google's master key).
+If the image was signed using the avb\_custom\_key, a yellow warning screen will be displayed.
+If the image was signed with Google's key, no warning will be shown.
+If the image was signed with an unrecognized key, the device will refuse to boot.

-On the <b>Pixel 2 and Pixel 2 XL</b>, the public key needs to be set for Android Verified Boot 2.0 before locking the bootloader again:
+Therefore, the public key needs to be set before locking the bootloader again.
+The procedure for doing so is:
 ```
+aws s3 cp s3://<rattlesnakeos-stackname>-keys/taimen/avb_pkmd.bin .
-fastboot flash avb_custom_key taimen-avb_pkmd.bin
+fastboot flash avb_custom_key avb_pkmd.bin
 ```

+If you used `--encrypted-keys`, you will need to download the key from `s3://<rattlesnakeos-stackname>-keys-encrypted` and decrypt it manually.

-To confirm that the key is set, verify that avb_user_settable_key_set is yes:
+To confirm that the key is set, verify that `avb_user_settable_key_set` is yes:
 ```
 fastboot getvar avb_user_settable_key_set
 ```